Why Do You Blog? Be Surprised

 A Random Blog Comment?

-I opened my email on Tuesday morning.
-News, ads, blah blah blah.
+I opened my email on the last day of July 2024.
+Newsletters, offers, ads, blah blah blah.

-Then a comment from my blog.
+Then an email comment on a blog post.
 Blog comments are my favorite emails to read.

 But this one made me pause.
+It was from a stranger.
 It started like this:

 I read it all the way through.